mohanakannan9/container-service/docs/command.md

         - **matcher** - A [JSONPath filter](#jsonpath-filters) used to determine if an input value is valid or not.
 For instance, if the parent input is a `Session`, and this input is a `Scan`, we can make sure that this input only matches scans with a DICOM resource by setting the matcher to `"DICOM" in @.resources[*].label`, or only matches scans of a certain type by setting the matcher to `@.scan-type == "MPRAGE"`.
         - **default-value**
         - **user-settable** - true/false.
 Should this Input be exposed to users who are launching via a UI?
 See the section [User-settable or not?](#user-settable-or-not) for the use-cases where one might want to set this to "false".
+        - **sensitive** - A boolean value.
+Set to `true` if you want the value of this parameter to be masked out in the UI and REST API responses.
+The value will still be present in the database and logs.
+Default: `false`.
         - **replacement-key** - A shorthand way to refer to this input's value elsewhere in the command.
 Default: the input's name bracketed by "#"; e.g. for an input named "foo" the default replacement-key is "#foo#".
         - **provides-value-for-command-input** - The name of a Command Input, which will receive its value from this input.
         - **provides-files-for-command-mount** - The name of a Command Mount, which will receive files from this input.